I kid you not, peeing after baby was the single worst thing about postpartum recovery for me.

 If you’ve come upon this post in a desperate search (painful urination postpartum perhaps?) well, I’m guessing it’s not all fun and games for you either.
+Postpartum recovery is hard in general, and sometimes it seems like peeing is the hardest.

 I swore that when I was all recovered and back at blogging, I would write the helpful postpartum stuff I couldn’t find online anywhere while I was healing and googling.